RaffiKian/RKCalendar/README.md

    On a long press, a time selection view will popup allowing hours and minutes to be selected.

    Time selection is available for all modes.
-For mode 1, select the start and end dates as usual with a tap, then with a long press, select the time desired.
+For mode ".dateRange", select the start and end dates as usual with a tap, then with a long press, select the time desired.

    The default time picker is *DatePicker*, however you can easily use [**ClockPicker**](https://github.com/workingDog/ClockPicker) to display a nice clock with draggable hands.
 Just modify the **RKTimeView** and include the **ClockPicker** code.